 Which has better WiFi equipment, WOW! or Xfinity?

 Xfinity's xFi Gateway is a well-regarded device with built-in mesh WiFi capabilities, parental controls, and a polished management app.
 WOW!'s provided equipment is functional but less feature-rich.
-Both providers allow you to use your own compatible modem and router, which often provides better performance and eliminates monthly rental fees over the long term.
+Both providers allow you to use your own compatible modem and router.
+Which often provides better performance and eliminates monthly rental fees over the long term.

 Where is WOW!
 Internet available compared to Xfinity?

-Xfinity covers approximately 40 states serving over 60 million homes, while WOW! operates in select markets across roughly nine states in the Midwest and Southeast.
+Xfinity covers approximately 40 states serving over 60 million homes, while WOW! operates in select markets across roughly nine states in the Midwest.
+Southeast.
 This comparison is relevant only for households in WOW!'s service areas where Xfinity also offers coverage, primarily in metro areas of Michigan, Ohio, Illinois, Alabama, and surrounding states.

 Advertising Disclosure: InternetProviders.ai is an independent comparison service supported by advertiser compensation.
 We may earn commissions when you click certain provider links on our site.
 This compensation influences the placement and order of providers on our pages, but does not affect our editorial assessments or recommendations.
 Not all providers available in your area are featured on our site.
 Our content is thoroughly researched, but information accuracy depends on provider data and market changes.
 Learn more about our editorial policies.